thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 ## Next steps

 There is no network at this point on your VMs.
-As a prerequisite:

-1. Verify that Network Adapter type is set to VMware vmxnet3 (Recommended).
-2. Verify that all ESXi hosts in your VMware farm for ThoughtSpot have been trunked to the VLAN assigned to your ThoughtSpot VMs.
-3. Verify that the console of all ThoughtSpot VMs is accessible in VMware vCenter Server.

-After you finish, go to the <a href="http://support.thoughtspot.com">ThoughtSpot Support website</a> and use the support ticket for installation tasks.
-If necessary, create a new ticket.
+To make the VM node accessible from any terminal within local network, contact <a href="mailto:support@thoughtspot.com">support@thoughtspot.com</a>.